 An introverted poetry student experiments with her image.
+Watch on Vimeo Staff Channel: LGBTQIA+ Voices.
 Watch on NoBudge.
-Watch on NoBudge².
-Watch on Youtube.
-Watch on Vimeo.

 Writer, Director, EP: Melanie Notinger

-Cast: Sarah Danko, Lauren Lane (C.C.
-Babcock, THE NANNY), Tyler George, and Melanie Notinger
+Cast: Sarah Danko, Lauren Lane (THE NANNY), Tyler George, and Melanie Notinger

 Associate Producer: Diane Meo